purriin/Computer-Engineering-Notes/Software & Programming/Operating Systems/Basics of Operating Systems.md

 | M-Mode (Machine) | Boot loader, firmware |
 - System calls transition from user and kernel mode
 - System calls are traceable; can trace all the system calls a process makes on Linux using ```strace <PROGRAM>```

+- You can think of the kernel as a long running process
+	- Writing kernel code is more like writing library code (there's no main)
+	- The kernel lets you load code (called modules)
+	- Your code executes on-demand
+		- Ex. when it is loaded manually, new hardware, or accessing a certain file
+	- If you write a kernel module you can execute privileged instructions and access any kernel data, so you can do anything

+- System calls are rare in C
+	- Mostly you will be using functions from the C standard library instead
+	- Most system calls have corresponding function calls in C but may:
+		- Set `errno`
+		- Buffer reads and writes (reduce the number of system calls)
+		- Simplify interfaces (function combines 2 system calls)
+		- Add new features
+- C `exit` has additional features
+	- System call for `exit` or `exit_group`: the program stops at that point
+	- There is a feature to register functions to call on program exit (`atexit)